-To perform all job functions in a courteous and professional manner consistent with the mission and goals of Albany-Troy Cataract & Laser Associates, PLLC.
+To perform all job functions in a courteous and professional manner consistent with the mission and goals of Ophthalmic Consultants of the Capital Region.
 Primarily responsible for timely, initial patient contact from the main reception area to perform a variety of tasks, including but not limited to; auto-refraction, glasses neutralization, visual field testing, and/or scheduling/prepping patients for in office laser procedures.

 - Perform timely (less than 15 minutes from patient arrival) initial technical contact with patient from the main reception area.